 1 – How much does it cost for your business to look amateur?

-Botané was born with a renowned chef at the helm and a proposal full of flavor and affection.
+Botané was born with a renowned chef at the helm and a proposal with strong roots.
 See the full project.

 2 – Is your business optimistic about the future?

 The Reserva Penedo inn was still under construction when the owners invited us to spend a weekend there and get to know the place.
 It was 2009, and they already knew that the visual identity would be a key part of the business strategy.
 The brand’s symbol represents nature from a microscopic point of view, as if you could see the patterns and symmetries of plants forming a mandala.
 The result looks like a flower and perfectly conveys what Reserva Penedo offers: the feeling of observing and becoming part of nature in the middle of a forest reserve.
-It’s been 16 years, and this brand remains alive, supporting the success of this family business.
+It’s been several years, and this brand remains alive, supporting the success of this family business.

 + Also Read – How Is a Brand Strategy Born?
 Our Step-by-Step Methodology